-At Hubs, we’re taking away the pain for engineers to cost-effectively source custom parts.
+At Protolabs Network, we’re taking away the pain for engineers to cost-effectively source custom parts.
 This is why we’re now introducing instant Design for Manufacturing (DfM) feedback for CNC parts.
 The new DfM tools will analyze your parts for important issues that can make them unmachinable or more expensive to manufacture.

 How to Access It

-Head to the Hubs platform and select CNC machining as your technology.
+Head to the Protolabs Network platform and select CNC machining as your technology.
 Start building your instant quote by uploading your CNC parts and access the DfM tools by checking the manufacturability next to the 3D viewer of your part.
 The following short video shows you exactly how to access the DfM tools, step by step.

 The DfM Feedback In-Depth